 Camp Visits/Early Release: For safety reasons, visitors are not allowed at camp.
-If family plans require you to pick up your child before the end of the camp week, please contact the office in advance so we can make the necessary arrangements.
+If family plans require you to pick up your child before the end of the camp day and it is known in advance, please provide a detailed note at drop off with the time you need to pick up your child.
+For unplanned early pick up's, please contact the office as far in advance as possible so we can make the necessary arrangements.
 Best way to reach camp is via email at peconicdunescamp@cornell.edu

 Camper Attire: Kids get dirty at camp so your child should not bring anything you wouldn't want stained.
 Clothing with obscene or offensive text and graphics is prohibited.
 Campers should wear clothing and bathing suits appropriate for physical activity.
-Campers should wear a bathing suit every day to camp under their clothes, this cuts down on changing time for water or beach activities